Price Experimentation and Interference: Biases: Analysis and Change of Sign

-By definition, $GTE_\pi(p_0)\geq 0$ if and only if $\pi'(p_0)\geq 0$, which after some simple manipulation yields the following standard ``markup'' inequality: where $e_p(p_0)=D'(p_0)p_0/D(p_0)$ is the price elasticity of demand.
+where $e_p(p_0)=D'(p_0)p_0/D(p_0)$ is the price elasticity of demand.
 If $\pi(p)$ is strictly quasi-concave, the condition is equivalent to the price $p_0$ being below the optimal monopoly price.
 For the case $c=0$, condition (a) naturally states that marginal revenue is increasing at $p_0$, or equivalently that the demand is relatively inelastic with respect to price.